-Directors' Report (continued)
+Directors' Report (continued) For the half year ended 31 December 2013

 The Directors' Report is made in accordance with a resolution of the Directors.
 The Financial Statements were authorised for issue by the Directors on 11 February 2014.
 The Directors have the power to amend and reissue the Financial Statements.